-The Tweet above, from Mari Smith resulted from many hours building and maintaining my Twitter as a marketing tool — @MarketingLetter.
-It generate a large number of ReTweets and brought a good amount of new traffic to my site.
+The Tweet above, from Mari Smith, resulted from many hours building and maintaining my Twitter as a marketing tool — @MarketingLetter.
+It generates a large number of ReTweets and brought a good amount of new traffic to my site.

 As a transparent platform where many people see how a company interacts with customers and where brand mentions occur in public, Twitter substantially influences brand attitudes.
 Even if a company decides they won’t actively engage Twitter as a marketing tool, they can’t ignore the impact of consumer conversations through Twitter on the viability, even survival, of the brand.

 A company with a strong Twitter strategy keeps old and new customers engaged, attracts prospects, and funnels visitors to the company website where marketing efforts culminate in a sale or referral to a brick and mortar.
 In the end, Twitter builds sales and increases the profitability of a business; making its use an essential part of any marketing arsenal.

 Although companies want to see their Twitter strategy result in more business, they should carefully avoid the trap of only tweeting about products and services.
 Rather than come across as needy or pushy, the company with a strong Twitter presence will mix quality content and customer service into their tweets, building brand awareness, and customer loyalty.

 Here are some basic things that every company needs to remember when it comes to using Twitter for marketing purposes.